oisinmulvihill/gcp_and_terraform_initial_template/README.rst

 Quick-start
 ~~~~~~~~~~~

 The main commands to run are ``make plan`` and if there are no errors run ``make apply``.
 It is good practice to tell others you are about to apply before doing it.
-Make sure you have the latest repository changes.
+Make sure you have the latest repository changes. **``NOTE``**: Only one person should run at a time as it is not safe to run in parallel

 New Dev Environment
 ~~~~~~~~~~~~~~~~~~~